Understanding Multi-leg Trades

-When would you want to use this ability?
+Why you want to use this

 Let’s say you put on a trade for one lot and it starts to move to profit.
 You see 20 pips and want to close out half your position and move your stop loss.
 This is called ‘feathering out‘ or ‘scaling-out‘.
 If it goes another 15 pips and you close out more of your remaining position, you’ve just feathered out again.
 You leave the balance on and it closes out at a take profit you set or hits its stop loss.

 Your broker will report this as though it were 3 separate trades – but you know it was really all just one trade, which you managed in 3 parts.
 The Trade Log calls each part a “leg“.
 If you really want to master your analysis, the Forex Smart Tools Trade Log is the only one out there to let your record that trade all as one.